Peacock Bass Jig Guide

 If you're going all the way to the Amazon to pursue the world's greatest freshwater sport fish, then you owe it to yourself to be equipped with the right gear, the right lures and the knowledge to use them.
 This guide will tell you everything you need to know about the peacock bass rattle jig.
 This simple and easy-to-use lure will outfish every other popular peacock bass lure in just about any water and any conditions.
-It is provided for you, on-site, as part of your “all-inclusive” package,
+It is provided for you, on-site and free of charge as part of your “all-inclusive” package,

 As demonstrated in tournament action and documented by our extensive catch records,”Sidewwinder’s” Peacock Bass Rattle Jig is the single most productive lure for peacock bass.
 This super-effective lure has blown away all international competition in world championship peacock bass tournaments.
 Read all of the detailed technical information and step-by-step instructions about how to best use this extremely productive lure.
 This fishing tool, coupled with the knowledge of how to use it, will improve your ability to catch trophy peacock bass.

 Peacock Jig Overview

 Characteristics - The peacock rattle jig is the most productive, and among the easiest of all lures to use to catch peacock bass.
 This light-weight, streamlined lure is unique in its configuration and appearance.
 Unlike conventional jigs, it uses an ultimate darter style, half-ounce head and an extra-strong, extra-wide-gap hook.
 Sporting an extended tail, the peacock rattle jig is tied with contrasting colored bucktail.
 It's also unique in the way it's fished.
 This jig is not jigged at all - it's stripped through the water with accelerative pulses and at a fairly high speed.